forwinder15/learndiesels/content/posts/2020-02-19--the-best-sockets-for-professional-mechanics/index.md

 * **Where is it made?** - USA with American Steel

 ##2.
 Gearwrench 80552 14 Pc.
 3/8" Drive 6 Point Metric Standard Socket Set

 ![gear](./gwsoc.png)

+Gear wrench has to be one of the more underrated tool manufacturers.
+How often are your replacing those ratchet wrenches?
+Never.
+I use their ratchets exclusively. check out my [best ratchet for pros blog](/the-best-ratchet-for-professional-mechanics).
+You will see that video that shows just how strong they are!

+This set of sockets is durable, accurate and even a bit thinner profile then others.
+Its a great choice on a budget and not a bad choice overall.
+As long as you don't abuse them they will last you a very long time.

 [Check out the latest price on Amazon](https://amzn.to/38FAk3K)